 "It's for your own good, Shepard," Garrus countered.
 "It's a health issue, Tali.
 We're trying to protect the Commander from himself.
 That food he foisted off on Joker is not very good for him.
 It's loaded with all manor of harmful substances.
 Not to mention, very fattening.
 Isn't it Shepard?"

-From around the table, all eyes went to Tali, then to Shepard.
-He looked down at his salad, then back to his engineer.
+Shepard looked down at his salad, then back to his engineer.
 "You know what?
 You're fired!"

 Tali giggled.
 "Don't be so sensitive.
 I'm just kidding."

 "I'm in great shape!"
-Shepard poked himself in the abdomen, "I defy you to name one person on the ship more physically fit than me."
+Shepard poked himself in the abdomen.
+"I defy you to name one person on the ship more physically fit than me."